 As part of Genentech's continuing commitment to corporate compliance, Genentech declares that, to the best of its knowledge, and based on a good faith understanding of the statutory requirements of California Health and Safety Code sections 119400 and 119402, it has adopted a Comprehensive Compliance Program as mandated by this California law.
 As of the date of this declaration, Genentech believes it is in compliance with its Compliance Program in all material respects.

 Consistent with Genentech's understanding of the California statute, this declaration is limited to those activities undertaken by Genentech that are directed to California.
 Genentech makes this declaration, in good faith, in the absence of clarifying regulations or guidance from the State of California.
 This declaration reflects our consideration of the OIG Guidance, which gives broad discretion to manufacturers in the development, design, and definition of the scope of compliance programs.

-Copies of this declaration and the Compliance Program may be obtained by calling our toll-free Literature Request Line at (800) 488-6519.
+Copies of this declaration and the Compliance Program may be obtained by calling our Healthcare Compliance Office at (650) 225-4426.